francois-gm/go-kabk-y1b/08 - Assignment 2 (TBC)/README.md

 - [Oops all Elons!](https://chromewebstore.google.com/detail/oops-all-elons/eapgijmimbcjmkjcnmngngdjhaimjhdg?hl=en&authuser=0): *changes all facebook user's images and names for Elon Musk*
 - [Choice language](https://chromewebstore.google.com/detail/choice-language/bfpnbfcglkogjgceechnidfcmpchobmd): *replaces the term "pro-life" by "anti-choice" on any websites*
 - [The Revolving Internet](https://therevolvinginternet.com/): *makes the website rotates on itself (uses iframes)*

+### The assignment, in details

+📝🚨 Things to do, things to keep in mind. 📝🚨

+## Getting started

+📝🚨 How to configure a starterkit 📝🚨

+Basic examples:
+- Change some styling (CSS)
+- Find text strings and replace them (JS)
+- Filter the DOM for an element (JS)
+- Add an element to the DOM (JS)